anselal/homelinux/README.md

 - Append the following lines to your .bashrc file

+For TERM use `screen-256color` or `xterm-256color` whatever works for you
 ```sh
 export TERM='screen-256color'
 test -s ~/.bash_aliases && source ~/.bash_aliases || true